zijie-cai/zijie-cai/README.md

 ⏳ **[Promise](https://promise-759814669522.us-west1.run.app/)** — A focused task app that connects to Canvas and helps you finish assignments early.

-🧩 **[Super Decoder Console](https://apps.apple.com/us/app/super-decoder-console/id6757619432)** — A modern codebreaking game built on pure deduction.
+🧩 **[Super Decoder Console](https://apps.apple.com/us/app/super-decoder-console/id6757619432)** — A modern codebreaking game built on deductive reasoning.

 🦮 **[PupCare](https://mypupcare.com/)** — A wellness journal that tracks walks, routines, and daily activity for your pup.